Modeling the Multi-Wavelength Afterglow of Short Gamma-Ray Bursts with a Plateau Phase: Introduction

 A recent statistical analysis of X-ray afterglows from short GRBs revealed that only about 18--37$\%$ of them exhibit a plateau phase, a fraction markedly lower than that of long GRBs \citep{Guglielmi:2024A&A...692A..73G,Tang:2019ApJS..245....1T}.
 If such plateaus are indeed driven by magnetar spin-down, this fraction places tight constraints on the probability of forming a stable magnetar following binary neutron star mergers. \cite{Guglielmi:2024A&A...692A..73G} further derived the magnetar parameters based solely on the X-ray afterglow data, without incorporating data of other wavelengths.
 Nevertheless, our understanding of particle acceleration, magnetic field amplification, and energy dissipation in relativistic shocks remains incomplete \citep{Sironi:2013ApJ...771...54S,Luongo:2021Galax...9...77L}.
 Consequently, theoretical modeling generally relies on multiple free parameters to describe the conversion of kinetic energy into multi-wavelength afterglow emission, thereby introducing severe parameter degeneracies \citep{Miceli:2022Galax..10...66M}.
 Single-band data are therefore insufficient to place tight constraints on the afterglow models \citep{Garcia-Cifuentes:2024MNRAS.527.6752G}.

 Multi-wavelength afterglow data play a pivotal role in alleviating parameter degeneracies and probing the underlying physical processes of GRBs \citep{Laskar:2015ApJ...814....1L,Derishev:2021ApJ...923..135D}.
 Observations across multiple bands provide complementary diagnostics of the energetics, jet geometry, circumburst environments, and shock microphysics.
-A prominent example is GRB 221009A, whose exceptionally rich afterglow data spanning from radio to very-high-energy gamma-rays have provided an unprecedented opportunity to test the underlying radiation mechanisms such as synchrotron and synchrotron self-Compton (SSC) processes \citep{Bright:2023NatAs...7..986B,Laskar:2023ApJ...946L..23L, LHAASOCollaboration:2023Sci...380.1390L,Ren:2024ApJ...962..115R,Zheng:2024ApJ...966..141Z, Geng:2025arXiv250317765G}.
+A prominent example is GRB 221009A, whose exceptionally rich afterglow data spanning from radio to very-high-energy gamma-rays have provided an unprecedented opportunity to test the underlying radiation mechanisms such as synchrotron and synchrotron self-Compton (SSC) processes \citep{Bright:2023NatAs...7..986B,Laskar:2023ApJ...946L..23L, LHAASOCollaboration:2023Sci...380.1390L,Ren:2024ApJ...962..115R, Zheng:2024ApJ...966..141Z,Geng:2025arXiv250317765G}.
 It demonstrates that single-band data are inadequate to fully constrain the physical scenario, underscoring the necessity of integrating information across multiple wavelengths.

 In this study, we perform multi-band afterglow modeling on short GRBs with plateau features in the framework of the magnetar energy injection scenario.
 By combining multi-wavelength observational data, we aim to test the magnetar-driven plateau interpretation and constrain the magnetar parameters.
 This paper is organized as follows.
 In Section \ref{sec2:modeling}, we outline the magnetar energy injection framework and describe the multi-band afterglow modeling approach.
 Section \ref{sec3} introduces the GRB sample and details the fitting procedure.
 Section \ref{sec4} presents the main fitting results and compares the derived magnetar parameters with previous studies.
+In Section \ref{sec5}, we briefly discuss the prompt--afterglow correlations and their implications.
 Finally, we provide a brief summary and discussion in Section \ref{sec:summary}.